MohsinAliSoomro/nubis/README.md

 #### 📍Local Mobile Cleaners On Demand

-Anubis is an innovative mobile platform designed to revolutionize the way users book and receive services.
-With a focus on user experience and accessibility, Anubis connects customers with a wide range of service providers for immediate bookings and mobile home visits.
-This repository contains the user-facing mobile application, ready to set the standard for service convenience.
+Anubis revolutionises on demand service booking’s, connecting users with local cleaning services for instant bookings and mobile visits.
+Our user-friendly mobile app sets a new standard for service convenience.

 ### Built With
 * [Expo](https://expo.dev/)